Why Does My Skin Itch After a Shower? Hard Water vs. Aquagenic Pruritus

 • Cytokine activity indicators

 Our allergy and intolerance testing services can help identify specific sensitivities that may contribute to water-related skin reactions.
+For those experiencing immediate itching upon any water contact, our guide on aquagenic urticaria covers this distinct cold-water triggered condition.

 When Professional Assessment May Help